mounikamona155/training-content/11/QC/Angular_week10_QC.md

    - Component directives - components associated with an HTML template
  - What is the benefit of using a directive like NgClass over the class attribute, or even property binding to the class attribute?
    - NgClass directive can be used to apply multiple class-selectors to a DOM element.
 It can also apply selectors based on expressions for more robust logic.
+ - What is a pipe?
+A service?
+   - a pipe is an angular feature that translates or formats data into another representation.
+Pipes can be chained where input to one is output from the previous.
+   - a service is an angular class, instantiated as a singleton and shared between modules and components
+ - How would you create a custom pipe?
+What about a service?
+   - CLI Command: `ng generate pipe <pipe-name>`, then complete the implementation in the .pipe.ts file
+   - CLI Command: `ng generate service <service-name>`, then complete the implementation in the .service.ts file
+ - How does dependency injection work in Angular?
+   - The dependency is marked with an @Injectable decorator that marks it as a dependency to be injected.
+The decorator includes the `providedIn` attribute which indicates modules the injectable should be exposed to.
+The dependency can be injected into components that require it (based on type) provided they are children of the modules to which the dependency is provided.
+ - What is an Angular module?
+What properties should you set inside it?
+   - An angular module is a cohesive block of code that is dedicated to a particular domain, workflow, or feature.
+They can export functionality making it available to other modules, and can import exposed functionality from other modules.
+   - The meta-data properties of a module include:  imports, providers, declarations, exports, bootstrap
+ - What’s the difference between a JavaScript module and Angular module?
+What are some common Angular modules?
+   - A JavaScript module is an individual file with JavaScript code, usually containing a class or a library of functions
+   - An NgModule is a class marked by the @NgModule decorator with a metadata object that describes how that particular part of the application fits together with the other parts.
+NgModules are specific to Angular.
+ - How would you lazy load a module?
+   - By default angular modules are eagerly loaded.
+To lazily load Angular modules, use `loadChildren:`, instead of `component:`, in the routes array of your AppRoutingModule
+ - How have you used the HttpClient?
+What methods does it have and what do they return?
+   - HttpClient is used to make HTTP requests.
+HttpClient includes methods for GET, POST, PUT, and other HTTP methods.
+These return Observable objects.
+ - What is an Observable?
+What’s the difference between it and a Promise?
+   - Similar to a promise, an observable can be a placeholder until the data is resolved.
+Unlike promises, observables can emit multiple items.
+Promises can only resolve to a single item.
  - What forms of data binding does Angular support?
 Explain the syntax for each
    - String interpolation - one-way data binding where data in the component is referenced by the template and often visible in the view.
 Syntax: {{ identifierName }}
    - Property binding - one-way data binding where data in the component is referenced by the template.
 Syntax: [identifierName]